Broadcasting / BBC and national TV

 RATES: A: Network television

-BBC and national TV category: see glossary!
+category: see glossary!

 The terms of art for kinds of work in national TV are explained in the glossary.